Introduction to WinForms Interview Questions and Answers

 Q1.
 What is a Windows Form?

-A Windows Forms is an API which exists in Microsoft .NET framework to develop rich client applications.
-This API lies within the Microsoft .NET stack and gives interfaces to extend the API abstract classes or implement the interfaces to develop the rich client applications.
+Windows Forms is an API that exists in the Microsoft .NET framework to develop rich client applications.
+This API lies within the Microsoft .NET stack and gives interfaces to extend the API abstract classes or implement the interfaces to develop rich client applications.
 Windows Forms is a form of managed libraries in the .NET framework.
 It provides graphics API and provides more security within the client applications.

 Q2.
 What are the steps involved in the life cycle of a Windows Form?

 These are the basic WinForms Interview Questions asked in an interview.
 The different steps involved in a Windows Form are –

 - Load: This is the first step when a specific form is loaded into the application.

 - Activate: This step will come into the picture when the form is highlighted or if it gets focused by getting back from minimized state or if it is loaded for the first time.